-CGA and CGS are increasing their focus on obtaining large SI and professional services projects, and are emphasizing increased capabilities in management consulting and vertical market (industry) know how as means of obtaining these contracts.
+CGA and CGS are increasing their focus on obtaining large SI and professional services projects, and are emphasizing increased capabilities in management consulting and vertical market (industry) coverage.
+As means of obtaining these contracts.
 (Contract service is still being marketed however.)
 Gemini Consulting is attempting to link consulting work to IT projects that CGA or CGS could perform.